openstack-archive/gluon/gluon/shim/README.txt

 add the code to configure their SDN controller based on the callback and model data.

-The bind_port() callback shows how to pass back vif_type and vif_details to be updated in the ProtonBasePort instance.
+The bind_port() callback shows how to pass back vif_type and vif_details to be updated in the Port instance.
 This is done by the following protocol:

 The bind_port() callback will return a dict containing the vif_tpe and vif_details.